-- Used a few times in Zack And Wiki during cutscenes and deaths.
+- Used a few times in Zack & Wiki: Quest for Barbaros' Treasure during cutscenes and deaths.

-- Donald Duck Goin Quackers had this as Donald's Mercy Invincibility.
+- Donald Duck: Goin' Qu@ckers had this as Donald's Mercy Invincibility.

 - Pac-Man becomes embroiled in a Big Ball of Violence in Pac-Man 2: The New Adventures several times, either when he is confronted by an angry farmer, an angry alley cat or various other hazards attack him.

 - Street Fighter IV: Rufus's second Ultra Combo seems to be one - the cloud isn't completely obscuring, but the other elements match.
 Rufus himself is rather ball-shaped as well.